Two-Day Getaway to Ames, Iowa

 On Saturday mornings May through October, the Ames Main Street Farmers Market fills the downtown with produce, meats, cheeses, wine and family activities.

-Head for a stroll at one of the largest public gardens in Iowa, Reiman Gardens, which boasts a 2,500-square-foot indoor butterfly wing, plus rose gardens, greenhouses and a conservatory.
+In the afternoon, explore one of the largest public gardens in Iowa, Reiman Gardens, which boasts a 2,500-square-foot indoor butterfly wing, plus rose gardens, greenhouses and a conservatory.
 Or just north of town, taste wines and tour the vineyards at Prairie Moon Winery, which features entertainment most Sunday summer afternoons.